This past year, we’ve all had to adapt to an ever-changing world.

-I’m going to outline my personal “Daily Defense Plan,” designed to fortify your immune system.
+Today I’m going to outline my personal “Daily Defense Plan,” designed to fortify your immune system using sound and rhythm.

-Decades of research show that reducing stress and anxiety are some of the best ways to keep your immune system strong.
+Decades of research show that reducing stress and anxiety can play a large role in keeping cortisol at bay and your immune system strong.

 First, it’s important to acknowledge the fact that, for many of us, stress and anxiety levels have been off the charts.